dmauser/azure-dns-private-resolver/adr-lab/README.md

 - Bastion has been deployed to allow access to both Linux and Windows VMs.
 Linux VM can also be accessed using Serial Console.

 **Note:** default username is azureuser and password Msft123Msft123.
 You can change that over parameters files before you deploy.

+### Considerations

+A frequent question is why the On-premises Windows DNS Server uses conditional forwarder zone **blob.core.windows.net** instead of **privatelink.blob.core.windows.net**.
+You can find the answer in this other post:
+Please, use the [issue tab](https://github.com/dmauser/azure-dns-private-resolver/issues) on this repo to post your questions and other feedback.

 ## Deploy this solution